There won’t be progress without research!

 My personal experiences:

 My personal experiences with all the studies I so far participated in were only positive.
-I had the great opportunity to take part in a study at the National Institutes of Health in the US and was given the chance to meet some great doctors of all disciplines there.
-Of course, the first priority was to find out more about the patient but I still got a lot of new information and even written reports about my testing results which I could submit to my specialists in Germany and through which we could order further testing and start new therapies.
+I had the great opportunity to be part of a study at the National Institutes of Health in the US, and was given the chance to meet some great doctors of all disciplines there.
+Of course, the first priority was to find out more about the patient, but I still got a lot of new information and even written reports about my testing results, which I could submit to my specialists in Germany, and because of those my German physicians were able to order further testing and start new therapies.

-My motivation to participate in a study was at first also very selfish.
-Because with a rare mutation that no one really knows anything about and where no doctor could tell me how my disease might progress I really wanted to learn more about it.
-That is why I finally decided to take part in a trial were a skin biopsy was taken.
-I tend to keep away from clinical studies that involve invasive measures but the risk of the skin biopsy seemed to be very small compared to the probable benefit.
+My motivation to participate in a study was at first pretty selfish: With a rare mutation that no one really knows anything about, and for which no doctor could tell me how my disease might progress, I really wanted to learn more about it.
+That is why I finally decided to take part in a trial in which a skin biopsy was taken.
+I tend to keep away from clinical studies that involve invasive measures, but the risk of the skin biopsy seemed to be very small compared to the probable benefit.

-Overall, I am surprised about the positive experiences I was able to make and how much I learned about my disease and my body because of the studies.
+Overall, I am surprised about the positive experiences I made, and how much I learned about my disease and my body because of those studies.